What is a content creator exactly?

 Salaries go up to $73k per year.

 In high-paying niches like finance, cryptocurrency, technology, marketing, SaaS, and health freelance content creators earn way more than that.
+This is because they have an in-demand skillset and produce valuable content that meets preset key performance indicators.

 These pro content writers earn north of $100k per year.